llvm/llvm-project/flang/docs/Directives.md

 be performed by the compiler like enabling vectorisation, unrolling, interchange etc.

+Currently loop directives are not accepted in the presence of OpenMP or OpenACC constructs on the loop.
+This should be implemented as it is used in some applications.

 ### Array Expressions
 It is to be decided whether loop directives should also be able to be associated with array expressions.